bpjordan/CSC446-TeamDuoDuo/docs/1_api.md

 Adds a new blog comment to the MySQL database.

 Request body should include HTTP form with parameter:
-- `comment`: comment to post, as plaintext
+- `content`: comment to post, as plaintext